pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg sequence toc:

-          A Python sequence with **all bookmark entries** that should form the new table of contents.
-Each entry of this list is again a list with the following format.
-Output variants of method ``getToC()`` are acceptable as input, too.
+          A Python nested sequence with **all bookmark entries** that should form the new table of contents.
+Each entry is a list with the following format.
+Output variants of method ``getToC()`` are also acceptable as input.

           * ``[lvl, title, page, dest]``, where